wp-plugins/secsign/readme.txt

 7. The options for self enrollment whether a user can assign his or her SecSign ID by him- or herself and whether a user can create a new account.

 == Changelog ==

+= 1.6 =
+* Show messages at backend login page e.g. when the authentication session is still pending
+* Bug fixed: use the existing div #login_error to display errors at backend login page

 = 1.5 =
 * Use brand color for buttons.